germination <- read.table("Data/germination.txt", header = TRUE)

 2. Perform exploratory data analysis

-The response variable is binary, so some of the usual EDA tools behave a bit differently. geom_histogram() on a 0/1 variable produces a two-bar chart (not very illuminating, but fine for checking the split between successes and failures). table() gives counts; mean() gives the proportion of successes.
+The response variable is binary, so some of the usual EDA tools behave a bit differently. geom_histogram() on a 0/1 variable produces a two-bar chart (not very illuminating, but fine for checking the split between germinated and not). table() gives counts; mean() gives the proportion that germinated.

 geom_jitter(height = 0.05, alpha = 0.4) +